-Personal Protective Equipment (PPE) such as gloves, gowns and masks for participant use can be obtained as Specialized Medical Equipment and Supplies if no other source is available.
+Personal Protective Equipment (PPE) such as gloves, gowns and masks for unpaid/informal caregiver and participant use can be obtained as Specialized Medical Equipment and Supplies if no other source is available.
 PPE may be added to a participant's PCSP without the need for a comprehensive needs assessment or a physician's prescription.
-Use of PPE is not required or appropriate for every participant.
 Purchase and utilization of PPE must be in accordance with CDC guidelines and CHC-MCO guidance.